noahleft/serialization/README.md

  > - Define the IDL model in ProtoBuf format. **And indexing shared object by developer.** Then, translate the target data to the IDL model.
  > 1. ⚠️ pointer referencing: the relationship is indexed as shared object on IDL model.
  > 2. ✅ cross version: protocl buffer support the cross version natively
- > 3. ❌ development: indexing requires expert maintenace.
+ > 3. ❌ learning curve: indexing requires expert maintenace.
 Especially on the question "how many shared objects in your program?"
  > 4. ⚠️ inheritance: user need to record the base-derived relationship on IDL model
  > 5. ❌ memory consumption: Extra O(n) space required.
 ProtoBuf needs to **translate** the target data to required IDL model.
  >> The modification on the generated code is not recommended in ProtoBuf documentation.